Sunday, April 25, 2010

 5. Line up the second element

 For this example we are doing the repeat on the left and right edges.
 So the second element goes on the right axis (x: 6; y: 0).
-If you are making the elements to go on the top and bottom edges then you would use the top left axis (x: 0; y: 6).
+If you are making the elements to go on the top and bottom edges then you would use the top left axis (x: 0; y: 6).7.
+Place them on the edge

 Once they are grouped they are free to move around the edge.
-They will move together and wherever you let them rest they will make a perfect join when you save the pattern later.
+They will move together and wherever you let them rest they will make a perfect join when you save the pattern later.8.
+Fill in the gaps!

 Continue working the edges of the pattern and filling in the spaces in between.
 Be sure that if you place something on the edge it has the perfect match on the other side!
+9. Save and create pattern

 I save the pattern as a .png file to create an overlay later.
 If you use save for web mode make sure you change the image size!
 The default is pretty small.
 For this 6 inch pattern I save it at 1200 x 1200 pixels.
 Then I opened the pattern in Photoshop Elements, defined pattern (Edit, define pattern) then created a 12" paper and filled a layer with the pattern.
 Add texture, color, styles, etc. to create the design.